MikeRogers0/dotfiles/README.md

 ### Brew

 Everything I've normally got installed is in the `Brewfile`, run `brew bundle` to install.
+To create a new dump run `brew bundle dump --force --describe`